DataSF/data-portal-monitoring/README.md

 - When an create, update or update event occurs within a specified monitoring time period, an email alert is sent.

 To run this repo out of the box:

 1. clone the repository
 2. Modify the  email_config.yaml and portal_activity_job_config.yaml file to reflect your situation.
 3. Then run setup.sh
-		a. this will build a custom docker image with airflow and the tools in this repo
+	1. this will build a custom docker image with airflow and the tools in this repo
-		b. docker compose will instantiate a airflow image with the monitoring jobs and a timescaledb database
+	2. docker compose will instantiate a airflow image with the monitoring jobs and a timescaledb database
-		c. all your timescaledb data default into a docker volume, at ./postgres-data.
+	3. all your timescaledb data default into a docker volume, at ./postgres-data.
 You can change the location of this volume in the docker-compose.yaml file

-	4. go to http://localhost:8080/admin/ to see the airflow instance run the monitoring jobs
+4. Go to http://localhost:8080/admin/ to see the airflow instance run the monitoring jobs

+The article below goes more in depth the specifics of monitoring an open data portal.

 # [How to Monitor Your Open Data Portal](https://docs.google.com/document/d/1BKHuxtOr0uZMlejgqnUZt-BoVaZ52VBDxXpdFXzLpTU/edit?usp=sharing)